Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Double Taxation Agreement with Italy

-Panama: There is a Convention between Italy and Panama (signed on December 30, 2010, ratified by Law No. 208 of November 3, 2016).
-The Convention provides tie-breaker rules for conflicts of dual residence and specific rules for the taxation of dividends, interest, royalties, and capital gains.
-It includes a split-year clause to manage the transfer year.
+Panama: Italy-Panama Convention signed on December 30, 2010, ratified by Law No. 208 of November 3, 2016.
+It provides tie-breaker rules for conflicts of dual residence and specific rules for dividends, interest, royalties, and capital gains.
+It includes a split-year clause for the year of transfer.

-Dubai: There is an Italy-UAE Convention (signed in 1995, ratified by Law No. 309 of 10 August 1998).
-The Convention covers the same matters but with specific provisions for Free Zones and the taxation of income from employment.
+Dubai: Italy-UAE Convention signed in 1995, ratified by Law 10 August 1998, no. 309.
+It covers the same matters with specific provisions for Free Zones and dependent work.

 Cost of living: real numbers compared